Skip to content

 What is the print’s definition?

 The print definition is the ability to offer the viewer little details.
 We usually give a definition in DPI (Dots per Inch).
-It’s the number of individual ink drop than you can find along a single inch.
+It’s the number of individual ink drops that you can find along a single inch.

-The higher number of DPI, the more detailed and sharper is your picture.
+The higher the DPI, the more detailed and sharper your picture is.

 Some “new” printers can print up to 600 DPI (and even more).

-But, for the record, do you know what is the human eye capacity?
-Well, when you look at a picture at 1 feet distance (which is usually the distance you look at your wedding book), the human brain cannot distinguish any difference over 300 DPI.
-So, except if you love looking at your print with your nose pressed again on them (the way we used to look at tiny contacts print in the old-time), I think a 300 DPI print is more than decent for a wedding book.
+But, for the record, do you know what the human eye capacity is?
+Well, when you look at a picture at 1 foot distance (which is usually the distance you look at your wedding book), the human brain cannot distinguish any difference over 300 DPI.
+So, except if you love looking at your print with your nose pressed against them (the way we used to look at tiny contacts printed in the old-time), I think a 300 DPI print is more than decent for a wedding book.
 A higher number would be a marketing trick!

 600 DPI is sharper, so it is better, right?